 Social Solidarity, Organic Solidarity

-Incorporation and Mechanical Solidarity in an
+Incorporation and Mechanical Solidarity

 Underground Coal Mine - Charles Vaught, David L. Smith, Virgina Polytechnic